reaganmcf/PathAI/README.md

 # PathAI

-A 'worker' approach to Maze-Solving AI's.
+A interesting and fast approach to solving mazes with Java.

 ## How the AI Works
 The way the AI works is in the following steps